cwlum/dark-mode-toggle-userscript/README.md

 After installation, a dark mode toggle button will appear on every website you visit.

 *   **Click the button** to toggle dark mode on or off.
+*   **Press Alt+Shift+D** (default shortcut) to toggle dark mode from anywhere on the page.
 *   **Click the "Settings" button (vertical button on the right side)** to open the settings panel.
 *   **In the settings panel,** you can:
     *   Change the button's position (top-left, top-right, bottom-left, bottom-right).
     *   Adjust the button's offset from the edge of the screen.
+    *   Apply theme presets for quick visual style changes.
     *   Configure DarkReader settings (brightness, contrast, sepia).
+    *   Set up automatic dark mode scheduling with custom times.
     *   Change the UI theme color and text color.
     *   Set the font family for the UI.
-    *   Add websites to the exclusion list to prevent dark mode from being applied on those sites.
+    *   Add websites to the exclusion list with support for wildcards.
+    *   Import and export your settings for backup or sharing.
     *   Reset all settings to their defaults.

 ## Configuration Options